All Posts

 The pain started a few weeks ago while the client was lifting a box as part of their job as a delivery driver.
 They feel the pain constantly at a level of 3 to 8 on a scale of 1 to 10, with intermittent radiation of the pain from the back down the leg.
 The pain feels worse when lifting boxes or sitting than it does when lying down.
 Taking pain medication doesn’t provide relief.
 A review of systems notes that the chief complaint is musculoskeletal and is not accompanied by any notable issues with other systems.
 Under social history, the therapist notes the client’s work as a delivery driver.

-In the objective section of the SOAP notes, the therapist records height, weight and body mass index data indicating that the client is obese.
+the therapist records height, weight and body mass index data indicating that the client is obese.
 They perform some range of motion tests to measure the client’s ability to bend and turn from the waist without pain, recording the results.
 They have the client demonstrate the motion they use when lifting boxes, recording and observing some ergonomic issues.

-In the assessment section, the therapist records the client’s symptoms and reviews some possible outcomes.
+the therapist records the client’s symptoms and reviews some possible outcomes.
 They identify sciatica as the most likely culprit, triggered by lifting a heavy box using the incorrect ergonomic technique.
 They add that the client’s obesity may have placed them at greater risk of injury.
 They note the pain subsided somewhat after the client’s last massage session, but it flared up again after they bent over to pick up another box between visits.

 In the plan section, the therapist notes the client’s goal of being able to perform their delivery job duties without pain.
 They recommend that the client come in twice a week for the next six weeks to receive heat therapy followed by a massage for soft tissue release.
 They educate the client on correct ergonomic principles when lifting boxes.
 They provide instructions for lower back stretches.
 They refer the client to specialists for pain medication prescription and to assess the need for x-rays to check the extent of possible injury.